yoshikiohshima/renkon/README.md

 dependency graph.
 To compute the new state of all nodes, the evaluator walks through the nodes in the list and evaluates them as necessary.

+There is a paper presented at the Programming Experience 25 workshop.
+For more details, please refer to the [paper](https://tinlizzie.org/IADocs/px25-ohshima.pdf).

 ## FRP in Nutshell

 Functional Reactive Programming is a clean way to describe a program